yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   - cosi.io/finalizer [2]
 spec:
   serviceAccountName: [3]
-  accessSecretName: [4]
-  bucketRequest: [5]
+  bucketRequest: [4]
-  bucketAccessClassName: [6]
+  bucketAccessClassName: [5]
-  bucketAccessName: [7]
+  bucketAccessName: [6]
 status:
-  message: [14]
+  message: [7]
-  phase: [15]
+  phase: [8]
 ```

 1. `labels`: should be added by controller.
 Key’s value should be the provisioner name.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: should be added by controller to defer `BucketAccessRequest` deletion until backend deletion ops succeed.
 1. `serviceAccountName`: the name of a Kubernetes ServiceAccount in the same namespace.
 This field is included to support cloud provider identity integration.
 Should not be set when specifying `accessSecretName`.
-1. `accessSecretName`: used in minting credentials to specify the desired Secret name to contain them.
-Created in the namespace of the `BucketAccessRequest`  Should not be set when specifying `serviceAccountName`.
 1. `bucket`: The the name of the bucket to which the user identity or ServiceAccount should be granted access to, according to the policies defined in the `BucketAccessClass`.
 1. `bucketAccessClassName`: name of the `BucketAccessClass` specifying the desired set of policy actions to be set for a user identity or ServiceAccount.
 1. `bucketAccessName`: name of the bound cluster-scoped `BucketAccess` instance
+1. `message`: a human readable description detailing the reason for the current `phase``.
+1. `phase`: is the current state of the Bucket:
+   - _Bound_: the controller finished processing and has bound the BucketAccess to the BucketRequest via the BucketRequest.Spec.BucketAccessRequestName and BucketRequest.Spec.BucketAccessRequestNamespace
+   - _Failed_: error and all retries have been exhausted.
+   - _Retrying_: set when a driver or Kubernetes error is encountered during provisioning operations indicating a retry loop.

 #### BucketAccess